hmiel/js-development-environment/README.md

-# js-development-envirnment
+# Hanna's own dev env
-A practical class on building a javascript development environment on plurasight platform
+a modified version of dev environment using gnok instead of localtunnel